1942 Rose Bowl

-The 1942 game remained the only Rose Bowl played outside of Pasadena until the 2021 Rose Bowl, which was moved to AT&T Stadium in Arlington, Texas due to restrictions in California during the COVID-19 pandemic that prohibited any spectators in the stands.
+The 1942 game was the only Rose Bowl played outside of Pasadena until the 2021 Rose Bowl, which was moved to AT&T Stadium in Arlington, Texas due to restrictions in California during the COVID-19 pandemic that prohibited any spectators in the stands.
 Rose Bowl officials moved the game to Texas due to fewer restrictions there.

 Teams

 Oregon State

 In 1941, the Beavers football team won the Pacific Coast Conference and a berth in their first Rose Bowl.
 In 1940, Oregon State had finished 5–3–1 and third in the PCC, the Beavers' third consecutive third-place finish.
-They opened 1941 with a last minute 13–7 loss at USC.
+They opened in 1941 with a last minute 13–7 loss at USC.
 A 9–6 win over Washington set OSC on the path to the conference championship.
 The Beavers next played the defending national champion and #2 Stanford Indians in California.
 The Indians were nicknamed the Wow Boys, because they implemented the seldom-used T-formation, forerunner to the modern football offense.
 Oregon State shut out Stanford, 10–0, snapping the Indians 13-game winning streak, but were shut out against eventual runner-up Washington State 7–0.

 The Beavers then shut out Idaho, UCLA, California, and Montana in consecutive weekends, outscoring the four a combined 85–0.
 The regular season finale was the Civil War at rival Oregon, which had the Rose Bowl on the line for the Beavers, and a possible five-way tie for first place if the Oregon Ducks won; all five teams would have three losses.
 Oregon State would have the most conference wins and also the best overall record.
 The argument was moot as Oregon State defeated Oregon and Stanford lost at Cal, leaving the Beavers with two conference losses.
 The rest of the PCC had four teams with three losses and five teams with four conference losses.
 Oregon State compiled the 7–2 record despite only scoring 20 points twice, against Idaho and Montana.
 The Beavers' defense only gave up 33 points all year, less than four points per game.
 Oregon State was led by Lon Stiner; at age 38, he became the youngest head coach in Rose Bowl history.